fmadrid/7Wonders/README.md

 # Artificial Intelligence for Modern Board Games - "7 Wonders"

-A companion application to the paper [Artificial Intelligence for Modern Boardgames](https://github.com/fmadrid/7Wonders/blob/master/Paper.pdf), the **7 Wonders** application facilitates the playing of the modern abstract board game *7 Wonders*.
+This repository contains a companion application to the paper [Artificial Intelligence for Modern Boardgames](https://github.com/fmadrid/7Wonders/blob/master/Paper.pdf), the **7 Wonders** application facilitates the playing of the modern abstract board game *7 Wonders*.
 This projects features two main components, a Java SE 7 based implementation of the *7 Wonders* ruleset and a series of intelligent agents incorporating different artificial intelligent paradigms such as Rules-Based systems.

 No plans for a GUI exist at this time.